hychen/ucltip/README.txt

 	>>> apt_cache
 	<ucltip.CmdDispatcher object at 0xb7308bec>

+ucltip can also check the command name you want to register is in the list that command has sub command or not for reduce the class to CmdDispatcher by auto.

+the list is ucltip.__CMDDISPATCHERS_LIST__, request to add new command are welcome

 `global_config` is used to set up global configure of All class

 To change executing behavior of Cmd or CmdDispatcher